Why Building Your Business Can Feel Like an Unsolvable Puzzle

 One missing edge piece…

-We knew what the end result was supposed to look like, but in the thick of it, we couldn't find the missing pieces.
+We knew what the end result was supposed to look like.
+But we couldn't find a few missing pieces.
 I was sure they weren’t in the box and composed a not-so-pleasant letter to the manufacturer (in my head) while sifting hopelessly through the pieces.

 Building a brand feels remarkably similar.